 🧆10.
 Spanish Meatballs

-Finally, in this Spanish lunch foods list, we have the meatballs.
+Finally, in this lunch food in Spain list, we have the meatballs.

 Albondigas, which is how they are called in Spanish, are famous for one thing; You will eat them every time you go to Grandma´s house, either that or pasta with tomato sauce, kids love them!
 Other than eating them for lunch, albondigas are also served as tapas in many bars.